 Serving New Mexico

 New Mexico appellate lawyer David Baake knows that litigating at the appellate level is very different from litigating at the trial level.
 A trial lawyer has months, even years, to develop the facts of the case and to explore different legal theories.
 Trial proceedings may involve numerous competing claims, a variety of parties, and vast quantities of evidence.
 Trial attorneys must approach their case in an exhaustive way.
-Every argument made by the other side, every piece of evidence, must be addressed, in case the decision-maker finds it relevant and persuasive.
+Every argument made by the other side, every piece of evidence, must be addressed.

 Appellate advocacy is something of a paradox.
 On the one hand, the appellate lawyer must be an expert in distilling complex issues into two or three discrete points that will stick with the judges.
 On the other hand, appellate lawyers must be prepared for any question the court may ask—which means they must master the entire record of the case.
 Given the simultaneous need to develop exhaustive knowledge of the case and to focus with surgical precision on the critical questions it presents, New Mexico appellate attorneys may spend days or weeks preparing for an argument that lasts less than ten minutes.

 David has argued and won appeals in some of the highest courts in the country.
 For example, he recently briefed and argued two appeals before the U.S. Court of Appeals for the D.C.
 Circuit.
-The court issued a unanimous decision in his client's favor.
-Leaving no doubt that it found David's advocacy persuasive, the Court quoted a statement David made at oral argument in its opinion.
-David has also co-authored a petition for certiorari before the U.S. Supreme Court, and briefed and argued a case before the Fifth Circuit.
-If you need a New Mexico appellate lawyer to appeal an unfavorable judgement or defend a favorable judgment, contact us today.
+The court issued a unanimous decision in his client’s favor.
+Leaving no doubt that it found David’s advocacy persuasive, the Court quoted a statement David made at oral argument in its opinion.
+David has briefed and argued cases before other federal courts of appeals has also co-authored a petition for certiorari before the U.S. Supreme Court.
+David is also familiar with the procedures for obtaining interlocutory review of unfavorable pre-trial rulings, and has experience litigating motions to stay and motions to transfer before appellate courts.
+Whatever your issue, contact us today if you need a New Mexico appellate lawyer to appeal an unfavorable judgement, defend a favorable judgment, or assist with any other appellate matter.